benjymous/annotations/sandman/sandman.28.md

   Dream appears in his Kai'ckul guise for his dinner with Nada.

-  Note also the amazing appearing/disappearing candelabra, which may be seen in page 4 panels 3 and 4 and page 5 panel 3, but which is missing in this panel, page 4 panel 5, page 5 panel 5, page 7 panel 5 and page 8 panel 5.
+  > [oops] Note also the amazing appearing/disappearing candelabra, which may be seen in page 4 panels 3 and 4 and page 5 panel 3, but which is missing in this panel, page 4 panel 5, page 5 panel 5, page 7 panel 5 and page 8 panel 5.

 ### Page 4